-Pressure-Sensitive Adhesives – or PSAs, as we converting geeks like to call them – are just that, adhesives that stick when you apply pressure to them.
-And because one size definitely doesn’t fit all, PSAs are manufactured in a wide range of constructions using an equally large number of chemistries.
+Pressure-Sensitive Adhesive – PSA, as we material converting geeks like to say – is just that, an adhesive that sticks when you apply pressure to it.
+And because one size doesn’t fit all, PSAs are manufactured in a wide range of constructions using an equally large number of adhesive chemistries.

-As a flexible materials converter, our customers’ requirements often have us laminating a pressure-sensitive adhesive backing to another material, like foam, felt, flock, fiberglass insulation, or even metal foil.
-The adhesives we use include high-performance, high-temperature silicones, mid-range acrylics, and, the focus of this post, lower-cost, high-tack rubber adhesives.
+As a flexible materials converter, our customers’ requirements often require us to laminate a pressure-sensitive adhesive backing to another material, like foam, felt, flock, fiberglass insulation, or even metal foil.
+The PSA we use may be a high-performance, high-temperature silicone, a mid-range acrylic, or even a lower-cost, high-tack rubber adhesive.

 But before we dive into the exciting world of rubber-based adhesives, we’d like to acknowledge the team at Avery Dennison Performance Tapes and thank them for the time and effort they contributed during the research and writing of this post.
 For it is through the picking of their collective brains that we were able to create such a well-thought-out and useful piece of rubbery, adhesive-laden content.
 Enjoy!

-A blend of natural or synthetic rubber (the flexible stuff), tackifying resins (the sticky stuff), and other specialty performance additives (e.g. antioxidants, pigments, plasticizers, UV stabilizers) that is applied to a carrier with a removable liner.
+A blend of natural or synthetic rubber (the flexible stuff), tackifying resins (the sticky stuff), and other specialty performance additives (e.g., antioxidants, pigments, plasticizers, UV stabilizers) are applied to a carrier with a removable liner.

-While rubber-based adhesives don’t necessarily have the ability to cover the same range of applications that, say, the higher-priced acrylics and silicone adhesives can, for the right applications they do offer an adhesive solution that’s a worthwhile balance of form, function, and economics.
+While rubber-based adhesives can’t necessarily cover the same range of applications that, say, the higher-priced acrylics and silicone adhesives can, for the right applications, they can offer an adhesive solution that’s a worthwhile balance of form, function, and economics.

-Now that you’re one baby step closer to becoming an expert in rubber adhesives, let’s up the ante and talk about how rubber adhesives are made.
-At the very base level, rubber adhesives can be classified into two main buckets: naturals and synthetics.
+Now that we’re one baby step closer to becoming an expert in rubber adhesives, let’s up the ante and talk about how rubber adhesives are made.
+Keeping things simple, rubber adhesives can be classified into two main buckets: naturals and synthetics.

-How Rubber-Based Adhesives are Made: Solvents vs Hot-Melt
+How Rubber-Based Adhesives are Made: Solvent vs. Hot-Melt

-As we’ve just learned, not all rubber is created equally, and while the rubber’s base chemistry plays a large role in the way it performs as an adhesive, so too does the way that it’s made.
-Speaking of how it’s made, rubber-based adhesives are made using two basic manufacturing methods – solvent-based and hot-melt.
+As we’ve just learned, not all rubber is created equally, and while the rubber’s base chemistry plays a significant role in the way it performs as an adhesive, so too does the way it’s made.
+Regarding how it’s made, rubber-based adhesives are made using two basic manufacturing methods – solvent-based and so-called hot-melt.
 Let’s dive a little deeper into each and learn what sets them apart from one another.

 - Solvent-based – This process uses various solvents to cause the adhesive components (rubber, tackifier/resin, and additives) to mingle with each other and form a single, homogenous mixture.
 Once everything’s mixed up nicely, the liquid adhesive is applied to a substrate where the volatile solvents evaporate leaving the tacky film behind.

-- Hot-melt – In this process, heat is used to solubilize the adhesive ingredients.
-The various solid adhesive components are heated together under mixing before being applied to a substrate after which they cool and solidify leaving behind a permanently tacky adhesive surface.
+- Hot-melt – Heat is used to solubilize the adhesive ingredients in this process.
+The various solid adhesive components are heated and mixed before being applied to a substrate, after which they cool and solidify, leaving behind a permanently tacky adhesive surface.

 How Rubber-Based Adhesives React to Temperature Fluctuations

 Now that we know a little bit more about how rubber-based adhesives are made and what they’re made of, it’s time to talk adhesive selection.
-When choosing an adhesive, it is always important to take temperature into consideration, both the temperature at which the adhesive will be used (the service temperature) and the temperature at which you’ll be applying it to the substrate.
+When choosing an adhesive, it is always important to consider the temperature at which the adhesive will be used (the service temperature) and the temperature at which you’ll be sticking it to the substrate (application temperature).

 - Low Temperatures (<50F/10C) — Rubber-based adhesives perform quite well at lower temperatures.
 Lower temperatures can, however, impact rubber adhesives during the application process as the rubber itself tends to thicken and become “glassy”, causing it to lose some of its initial tackiness.